iamevn/AddressTakeHomeProject/readme.md

 Ian Smith - 123 MAIN ST, SEATTLE, WA - age 18
 Bob Williams - 234 2ND AVE, TACOMA, WA - age 26
 ```

+## Notes

+I broke this down into a few parts:

+1. Read data from input.
+2. Model required types as a couple simple classes.
+3. Turn input into objects of these classes and perform some validation and normalization.
+4. Group people by their address and output formatted clearly.

+I organized these parts into small tasks and [created tickets](https://github.com/iamevn/AddressTakeHomeProject/issues?q=is%3Aissue)
+for each.

+The main wrinkle I noticed was that addresses in the input would need to be normalized since
+the input contained similar addresses with different punctuation and capitalization
+(e.g. `"123 main st "` and `"123 Main St."`).
+I found the USPS's [Postal Addressing Standards](https://pe.usps.com/text/pub28/welcome.htm) which seemed like a good reference
+and decided that I would normalize addresses by converting each part (street address, city, state) to allcaps and removing excess
+whitespace.
+Then also further normalize the street address part by removing any `"."` and `","` from the end of words since
+the USPS standard for abbreviations is to not include a `"."` at the end and for [secondary unit designators](https://pe.usps.com/text/pub28/28c2_003.htm) to not have a preceeding comma.

+### Assumptions

+For a real project I'd request clarifiaction on thse by either directly asking the appropriate person
+or by calling these out in a design doc to be reviewed.

+- Street suffixes ("ST", "AVE", etc.) are already abbreviated.
+It's true for the provided input but if this isn't true then
+I'd need to implement further normalization by replacing common suffixes ([USPS has a nice table](https://pe.usps.com/text/pub28/28apc_002.htm)) with their abbreviated form.

+- The state field in the input wouldn't require further normalization like abbreviation from name to two-letter code.

+- The exact format for the address pre-normalization doesn't need to be tracked.
+If it did, I'd add fields to the `Address` class
+for the raw display values while still using the normalized version for hashing and comparisons.

+- People won't occur in the input multiple times.
+Could have built a set of `People` from the input instead of a list
+if they did occur multiple times and should only be counted once.

+- "older than 18" in the requirements means `age >= 18` since that's the common cutoff for things and age is continuous.
+People often say things like "18 and a half" suggesting that you are exactly 18 at only a single pointin time .
+If this isn't true the check in `Person.isAdult()` would need to change to use `>` rather than `>=`
+(and the associated tests adjusted to have the boundary 1 higher).

+- Output format is flexible, I went with more human-readable style but could have output as CSV like the input if this
+were a tool in some pipeline.

+- Input not malformed and if input is malformed then erroring out without processing the rest of input is okay.